nithyasri-tech/Calenova--One-Page-Calenderr/README.md

 # CalenNova-One-Page-Calender
-This project helps in saving paper, reducing effort, and making date planning faster and simpler for People students, teachers, and working professionals.
+CalenNova helps in saving paper, reducing effort, and making date planning faster and simpler for People students, teachers, and working professionals.